Flower Care Flower Information Lilies

 White Stripes Peace Lily

-This small variety has medium green leaves with white stripes running up their middles.
-They can produce flowers, but don’t bloom as easily as other types.
+This small variety sports a little bit of a rock and roll attitude with medium green leaves featuring white stripes running up their middles.
+They can produce flowers but don’t bloom as easily as other types.

 Shop All